 Teens with a Drinking Problem Become Young Adults Who Abuse Alcohol

-In college, it’s a lot easier to continue with it.
+In college, it’s easy to sustain a pattern of alcohol abuse.
 Similarly, as you enter your first job, you have more freedom to do as you please.
 However, the effects of alcohol on young adults can be devastating.
 Most importantly, they can pave the way for a long-term habit of chemical dependency.

 Common Effects of Alcohol on Young Adults

-The human brain doesn’t fully develop until about age 25.
+The effects on young adults are particularly alarming.
+It’s important to keep in mind that the human brain doesn’t fully develop until about age 25.
 Regularly introducing alcohol to the developing brain is dangerous.
 Yet the late teens and early young adult years are the times when people drink the most.

 Because they’re still working on developing sound judgment, young adults are at high risk of experiencing alcohol poisoning.
 Besides that, they feel the need to please peers who encourage the behavior.
 As a result, you hear about the near-fatal incidents of young adults drinking to excess at parties.